library(tc.sensors)

 Density

-The number of vehicles per mile (Flow / Speed).
+Density is the number of vehicles per mile calculated from Flow and Speed (Flow / Speed).
 See full calculation method for additional context.

 Speed